 Statistics #

-I never really took statistics seriously as a pure mathematician, taking courses more just to remain employable than out of actual interest.
-But the more I learn and the more I use it, especially Bayesian statistics, the more I appreciate it as an elegant and efficient way to model and describe pretty much anything.
+In my previous life, back when I studied pure mathematics, I never really took statistics too seriously.
+In my head, I was taking the courses more just to remain employable than out of actual interest.
+Maybe it was more down to the presentation, which was very dry and almost entirely theoretical.
+But over the years the more I learn and the more I use it, especially Bayesian statistics and computation or simulation methods, the more I appreciate it as an elegant and efficient way to model to describe pretty much anything.

 • The German tank problem, an interesting example of a simple but ingenious statistical idea being used to determine the production rate of German tanks in the second world war.